mer-hybris/hadk.sailfishos.org/android.rst

   remove the local manifest with ``rm .repo/local_manifests/roomservice.xml``
 * In some cases (with parallel builds), the build can fail, in this case, use ``make -j1 hybris-hal`` to retry with a non-parallel build and see the error message without output from parallel jobs.
-The build usually ends with:
+The build usually ends with the following output:

 .. code-block:: console